List of NP-complete problems

 This is a list of some of the more commonly known problems that are NP-complete when expressed as decision problems.
-As there are hundreds of such problems known, this list is in no way comprehensive.
+As there are thousands of such problems known, this list is in no way comprehensive.
 Many problems of this type can be found in Garey & Johnson (1979).

 Graphs and hypergraphs

 Graphs occur frequently in everyday applications.
 Examples include biological or social networks, which contain hundreds, thousands and even billions of nodes in some cases (e.g. Facebook or LinkedIn).